void

 Narodní politika,6.5.1910

-Drogerie Průša was the chemist's store where the first sluha u Průši Ferdinand was an assistant.
+Drogerie Průša was the chemist's shop where servant Ferdinand was employed.
 He drank a bottle of hair oil by mistake.

 Background

-Drogerie Průša was a chemist's store at Tylovo náměstí right on the lower corner with Vávrova třída at Vinohrady.
-Jaroslav Hašek worked as an apprentice here some time between March 1898 and September 1899.
+Drogerie Průša was a chemist's shop in Vinohrady, owned by František Průša.
+It was located at Tylovo náměstí, right on the lower corner with Vávrova třída.
+Jaroslav Hašek worked as an apprentice here, at some point between March 1898 and September 1899 but never mentions the chemist's shop in his stories.

 Quote(s) from the novel